chantastic/birdcallreview.com/_posts/2016-01-15-northern-cardinal.markdown

 categories:
 ---

-Jeremy and Michael review the Northern Cardinal and discuss the diarhetic effect of coffee, travel-inflicted constipation, Sting, why people love Chic-fil-A, the woman in the Carlsbad Lagoon, dying do what you love, and hoveboards in 2015.
+Jeremy and Michael review the Northern Cardinal and discuss the diuretic effect of coffee, travel-inflicted constipation, Sting, why people love Chic-fil-A, the woman in the Carlsbad Lagoon, dying do what you love, and hoverboards in 2016.